 When we take on your case, we will perform an immediate investigation and determine if unsafe working conditions, inadequate safety and training and/or faulty equipment caused your injuries.
 As part of our investigation, we will demand that your employer preserve and turn over any work logs, equipment, tools, documents and video that can help us to determine what happened.
 We will also ensure that your accident and injury gets reported to the Occupational Safety and Health Administration (OSHA).

 Can You Get Workers’ Compensation After a Work Injury?

 Most states require employers to carry workers’ compensation insurance.
 Texas is not one of them.
 As a result, many large employers in Pasadena and throughout the Houston area do not participate in the Texas workers’ compensation system.
 They are called “non-subscribers.”
-So, if you suffer an injury at work, the first thing that you and your lawyer at Michael P. Fleming & Associates, P.C., will need to determine is whether your employer has workers’ compensation insurance.
+So, if you suffer an injury at work, the first thing that you and your lawyer at Fleming Law, P.C., will need to determine is whether your employer has workers’ compensation insurance.

 Texas has a “no-fault” workers’ compensation system.
 This means that you do not have to prove that the negligence of your employer or a co-worker caused your injury in order to receive workers’ compensation benefits.
 Instead, you need only to establish that your injury occurred while you were acting within the course and scope of your employment.